AGiorgetti/agiorgetti.github.io/_drafts/migrate-svn-to-git.md

 **Step 5 - Push**

-Create your new remote Git repository, in my case I decided to use [Visual Studio Team Services](https://www.visualstudio.com/products/visual-studio-team-services-vs.aspx),  attach it as a remote to the local Git repository (I used 'vsts' as a name for the remote reference) and push to it:
+Create your new remote Git repository, in my case I decided to use [Visual Studio Team Services](https://www.visualstudio.com/products/visual-studio-team-services-vs.aspx),  and attach it as a remote to the local Git repository (I used 'vsts' as a name for the remote reference) and push your local commits to it:

 {% highlight bat %}
 git remote add vsts https://myAccount.visualstudio.com/DefaultCollection/myColl/_git/myRepo